Introduction: Where AI Meets ESG Risk

 Organizations may unknowingly publish inaccurate ESG information.

-AI hallucination in ESG reporting means AI tools can generate sustainability data, policies, or compliance claims that sound correct—but are actually false or unverifiable.
+Quick Answer: AI hallucination in ESG reporting means AI tools can generate sustainability data, policies, or compliance claims that sound correct—but are actually false or unverifiable.

 What Is an AI Hallucination in ESG Context?